oneananda/AWS_Operations/Learning/011 Amazon RDS (Relational Database Service)/003 Amazon RDS Backup/README.md

 - **Continuous Backup**: Captures changes made to the database since the last backup.
 - **Point-in-Time Recovery**: Enables restoring the database to a specific time, down to a second, within the backup retention period.

+### Backup Management

+1. **Monitoring Backups**:
+   - Use Amazon CloudWatch to monitor backup activity and receive notifications if issues arise.
+   - Check the RDS dashboard for the status of automated backups and manual snapshots.

+2. **Restoring from Backups**:
+   - **Automated Backups**: Restore from a point-in-time within the backup retention period.
+   - **Manual Snapshots**: Restore from any manual snapshot to a new RDS instance or an existing instance.

+3. **Backup Encryption**:
+   - Automated backups and snapshots can be encrypted using AWS Key Management Service (KMS).
+Ensure that encryption settings are configured according to your security requirements.

+4. **Backup Cost**:
+   - **Storage Costs**: Backup storage is billed separately.
+The cost depends on the size of the backups and the retention period.
+   - **Snapshot Storage**: Manual snapshots incur storage costs based on their size and duration.